nunogand/Argonauta/grupos/_autores/Brian-Aldiss.md

 ---
+layout: autores2
 Autor: Brian Aldiss
 alias: Brian-Aldiss
 ---
+layout: autores2
+When childhood dies
-When childhood dies, its corpses are called adults and they enter society, one of the politer names of hell.
-That is why we dread children, even if we love them, they show us the state of our decay.
+ its corpses are called adults and they enter society one of the politer names of hell.
+That is why we dread children even if we love them they show us the state of our decay.